kubermatic/docs/content/kubeone/master/prerequisites/credentials.en.md

 ## Environment Variables

 By default, KubeOne grabs credentials from the user's environment unless the credentials file is provided.
-In the following table, you can find environment variables used by KubeOne:
+In the following tables, you can find the environment variables used by KubeOne.

 ### AWS